Nathan-47/marvel-alias-search/README.md

 This project is bult with React and allows the user to search for a marvel character within the marvel database and in return be displayed the typed in character’s name, bio and image using the marvel API and styling help using SCSS.

+#### How to use
+- **May be some characters that are not available to be seen**
+-	Type In a marvel character into input and information of desired character will be returned.

 <br />

 ## What I Learnt